jonesjebarajgit/AzureDataFundamentals-DP900-Challenge/Student/03-CloudIngest.md

 **Note:** Each team member should add their Client IP to the database if they are going to connect from their home machine via Azure Data Studio, etc.

-Alternatively, the team may [set the Active Directory Admin](https://docs.microsoft.com/en-us/azure/sql-database/sql-database-aad-authentication-configure#provision-an-azure-active-directory-administrator-for-your-azure-sql-database-server) to one of the provided WhatTheHack accounts.
+Alternatively, the team may [set the Active Directory Admin](https://docs.microsoft.com/en-us/azure/sql-database/sql-database-aad-authentication-configure#provision-an-azure-active-directory-administrator-for-your-azure-sql-database-server) to one of the provided hack accounts.

 ## Success Criteria